torvalds/linux/Documentation/i2c/writing-clients.rst

 This sends a series of messages.
 Each message can be a read or write, and they can be mixed in any way.
-The transactions are combined: no stop bit is sent between transaction.
+The transactions are combined: no stop condition is issued between transaction.
 The i2c_msg structure contains for each message the client address, the number of bytes of the message and the message data itself.

 You can read the file ``i2c-protocol`` for more information about the actual I2C protocol.